smap-consulting/fieldTask4/README.md

         Register the app
         Download the google-services.json file and place it in the fieldTas4/collect_app folder

 1. [Get a Google Maps API key](https://developers.google.com/maps/documentation/android-api/signup).
 A credit card number is required however there a fairly significant number of requests available at no charge each month.
 Check how many map calls you expect to be using and the expected cost before signing up.
+Add this to your global gradle.properties file.

 1. Enable Google Maps for your application.
-Your apk needs to be given acces to the google maps API key that you have created.
+Your apk needs to be given access to the google maps API key that you have created.

        Goto the google developers console
        Click enable APIs and services